fredp03/web-interface-luna/README.md

 This application creates a virtual MIDI output port and provides:
 - A Flask web server with HTTP endpoints for controlling five faders
 - A simple web interface with sliders that send MIDI commands to LUNA
-- Proper MCU protocol implementation using pitch-bend messages for track faders and MIDI CC messages for Backing and Headphones levels
+- Uses MIDI control change (CC) messages for all faders

 ## Why use this?